inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **TODO** the scenario...two VLANs, upper and lower

 Our goal is to separate the network into two virtual networks (upper and lower), with three hosts each, indicated on the image with red and blue tint of the hosts.
 We assign VLAN ID 1 to the upper VLAN, and VLAN ID 2 to the lower VLAN.
-To demonstrate that the two VLANs are separate, we broadcast packets from host1 and host2 to the entire network, and observe as they are only delivered to hosts in their originating VLAN.
+To demonstrate that the two VLANs are separate, we broadcast packets from host1 and host2 to the entire network, and observe that they are only delivered to hosts in their originating VLAN.

 Note that IP addresses are assigned by default so that all hosts are in the same subnet (addresses are sequential from 10.0.0.1 to 10.0.0.6).
 We can use the 10.0.0.7 address to broadcast packets.